DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ### IndividualPred\_KKD\_runId.py
 This script provides the antigen phenotype interpretation from a single individual.
 Requires the user to provide the specific runId of a JSON output document that has been uploaded into a non-relational database.

 Provides antigenic determinations, followed by presence and count of weak and null varations in each blood group.
 Also provides a list of variants that were filtered, and a list of novel exonic variants in the relevant gene.
+The script requires _ChromoList.csv_, _ChromoInDelList.csv_, and _File3.csv_ in thee running directory (these are provided in the _/querytools_ directory along with pymongo scripts).

-Collection and table names are specified in lines 9-10, remember to edit these before running the script.
+Collection and table names are specified in lines 9-10; remember to edit these before running the script:

+	db = client.collectionName
+	return client.collectionName.tableName

 Command line: